kylegwilliam/byu-cs324/hw-fork-exec/README.md

  11. *What is different between the output of the two `ps` commands?
 Briefly explain.*

- 12. If you were to run the `fork` and `ps` commands from #9 again at the same times as you did before, *what special line of code could you add to `fork.c` to eliminate the process with state "Z" from the output of the second `ps` command?*
+ 12. If you were to run the `fork` and `ps` commands from question 10 again at the same times as you did before, *what special line of code could you add to `fork.c` to eliminate the process with state "Z" from the output of the second `ps` command?*

  13. Referring to the previous question, *where would this line most appropriately go?*

-     Add that line to `fork.c`, and re-`make` (note: you may also need to add a few `#include` statements at the top of the file for it to compile and run properly--see the man page for the function to learn which to include).
+ 14. Add the line of code referenced in question 12 to the location referenced in question 13.
+Then call `make` to re-compiled `fork.c`.
+(Note that you may also need to add a few `#include` statements at the top of the file for it to compile and run properly.
+See the man page for the function to learn which to include.)
-     Then re-`make`.

- 14. Follow the instructions from #9 again to verify your answer from #11.
+     Follow the instructions from question 10 again to verify your answers to questions 12 and 13.

      *Show the two `ps` commands you used, each followed by its respective output.*